Elijah Dixon-Bonner: Queens Park Rangers

 On 13 October 2022, Dixon-Bonner joined Championship side Queens Park Rangers following a successful trial.
-He made his debut for the club coming on as a 82nd minute substitute for Jamal Lowe in a 0-1 home defeat to Birmingham City on 18 March 2023.
+He made his debut for the club coming on as a 82nd minute substitute for Jamal Lowe in a 0–1 home defeat to Birmingham City on 18 March 2023.

 In November 2023, Dixon-Bonner made his full league debut, playing the duration of a 1–1 draw with fellow strugglers Rotherham United.
 The match was new manager Martí Cifuentes' first since his appointment, praising the midfielder's performance and hinting at his importance over the remainder of the season.

 On 10 June 2024, Dixon-Bonner signed a new contract to extend his spell at the club.

 On 12 March 2025, Dixon-Bonner joined Swedish Superettan club Västerås SK on loan until 8 July.

 On 17 September 2025, Dixon-Bonner signed for Morecambe on loan.
+On 7 January 2026, he was recalled by Queens Park Rangers.

+On 10 January 2026, Dixon-Bonner joined National League side Wealdstone on a short-term loan.
+He returned to Queens Park Rangers on 17 March.

 International career

 He has captained England under-16 and was a member of the England under-17 squad that hosted the 2018 UEFA European Under-17 Championship.